RavenHuginn/goldo/README.md

 If daemon will not find any seed - check your windows firewall and home/office router NAT and firewall rules.

-If still failed - ask for assistance at official Ryver forum - https://zzl.ryver.com/application/signup/members/h07SVMfFAvFRGiZ
+If still failed - ask for assistance at official Discord forum - https://discord.gg/nHPN5nQ

 ### Start mining